StevenMDixon/IJScript/Tips.md

 ### Overloading `&&`/`||`

 If you need quick if statements you can use `&&` or `||`.
-Javascript has this fun quirk where the second value in a comparision with these operators is always returned.
+Javascript has this fun quirk where the second value in a comparison with these operators is always returned.
 This can be a valuable substitute for `if` statements.

 ```JavaScript